 That gets her attention and she finally looks at me…meets my eyes.
 The pain in them shocks me.
 Tears spill down her cheeks and it hurts me to see her like this.
 "I'm sorry, Kathryn.
 I'm sorry to hurt you like this but something has to be done for you.
 I saw you tonight.
 You were all dressed up for yet another night out.
 I've been watching you.
 Not just tonight but for a few weeks.
 You go to work, do all that's expected of you and then go home again.
 The only other time you leave the house is to attend these functions and then you dress in the right clothes and smile at the right people, make polite conversation.
 You perform exactly as expected.
 You attend a lot of those damn things too…have quite the social life.
 You're not happy though, Kathryn.
 Even I could see that from across the street when I watched you."

-I expect to see anger that I had been watching and following her but only her sadness shows.
-My words are hurting her and it’s plain to see.
+I expect to see anger that I'd been watching and following her but only her sadness shows.
+My words are hurting her and it's plain to see.
 This is not the woman I brought here tonight.
-This is not a woman I’ve ever met before in fact.
-I don’t know how to reach her.
+This is not a woman I've ever met before in fact.
+I don't know how to reach her.
 I shake my head as I stand stiffly and return to my post at the fireplace.
 I turn my back to it and study her.
 I shake my head sadly at the sight before me.

 "Kathryn didn't come home, did she?"